Yao-lab-UA/MCB_416a516a/logseq/version-files/base/pages/L2%3A Next-gen sequencing (NGS) and RNA-seq technology.md

 				  nucleotide to the growing DNA strand.
 The number of cycles determines the length of the read.
 		- #[[Parallel Sequencing]]:
 			- The SBS method enables massive parallel sequencing, allowing millions or billions of reads per run.
 This high-throughput capability is a significant advantage of Illumina sequencing.
-			- In this process, millions of DNA fragments are first attached to a flow cell and then amplified via repeated #[[bridge amplification]], where they bind to complementary oligos on the flow cell, forming clusters.
-Each cluster originates from a single DNA molecule amplified in situ.
+			- In this process, millions of DNA fragments are first attached to a flow cell and then amplified via #[[bridge amplification]], where they bind to complementary oligos on the flow cell and undergo solid-phase PCR.
+			- Repeated bridge amplification results in the formation of clusters, each containing ~1000 identical copies of the original molecule: #[[cluster amplification]].
-			- Following #[[cluster amplification]], the SBS method is employed to determine the DNA sequence of amplified DNA fragments in parallel.
+			- the SBS method is then employed to determine the DNA sequence of amplified DNA fragments in parallel.
 	- **S12**: Illumina SBS details (further reading)
-- ## Transcriptome analysis platforms
+- ## Sec 2.2  Transcriptome analysis platforms
 	- **S13**: The rise of RNA-seq in transcriptome analysis
 		- Among different #[[transcriptome analysis technologies]] (RNA microarrays, expressed sequence tag (EST) analysis, serial analysis of gene expression (SAGE), and RNA-seq), RNA-seq now surpasses other methods by a significant margin.
 	- **S14**: RNA-seq vs. Microarray